Maliha contacted us while she was on holiday. The travel company she’d booked her family holiday with had stopped trading.

 Maliha told us she paid for her package holiday with her credit card.
 We told Maliha that because of this she may be ATOL protected, and might be able to make a claim via the Civil Aviation Authority.

-We also explained to Maliha that she could contact her bank or credit card provider, to see if she could make a Section 75 or chargeback claim.
-You can find out more about Section 75 and chargebacks in our information about goods and services bought with credit.
+We also explained to Maliha that she could contact her bank or credit card provider, to see if she could make a Section 75.